mongodb-haskell/mongodb/doc/tutorial.md

 	$ ghci
 	> :set prompt "> "

-Import the MongoDB driver library, and set OverloadedStrings so literal strings are converted to UTF-8 automatically.
+Import the MongoDB driver library, and set OverloadedStrings so literal strings are converted to UTF-8 automatically and ExtendedDefaultRules for using BSON fields with basic types.

 	> :set -XOverloadedStrings
+	> :set -XExtendedDefaultRules
 	> import Database.MongoDB

 ### Connecting